pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 `terminus drush $TERMINUS_SITE.test -- user-login`

-Visit `/archive` and `/admin/content` again.
-You should see both the archive View and a full list of content on the administrative page.
+Visit `/glossary` and `/admin/content` again.
+You should see both the glossary View and a full list of content on the administrative page.

 #### Deploy to the Live environment and import the changes

-`terminus env:deploy $TERMINUS_SITE.live --updatedb --cc  --note="Deploying archive View"`
+`terminus env:deploy $TERMINUS_SITE.live --updatedb --cc  --note="Deploying glossary View"`

 `terminus drush  $TERMINUS_SITE.test  -- config-import -y`

-With the change to the archive View deployed and imported on the Live environment you should be able to see the archive page (`/archive`).
+With the change to the glossary View deployed and imported on the Live environment you should be able to see the glossary page (`/glossary`).